roitraining/ux-designers-training/cloud-run-for-ux/labs/05-microservice-from-scratch.md

 ## Cleanup
 Duration: 1

 You can keep and delete things as you see fit, based on your plans for continued work.
-If you aren't going to be actively using something that involves provisioned long-term instances (GCE, GKE, Cloud SQL), then those should probably be shut down or deleted.
+If you aren't going to be actively using something that involves provisioned long-term instances (Compute Engine, GKE, Cloud SQL), then those should probably be shut down or deleted.
 Managed services like Cloud Run fully-managed and Cloud Functions are unlikely to incur charges.